kaisenlinux/terragrunt/docs/_docs/01_getting-started/configuration.md

 5. `dependencies` block of all configurations in the tree

-The results of this pass are then used to build the dependency graph of the modules in the tree.
-Once the graph is constructed, Terragrunt will loop through the modules and run the specified command.
-It will then revert to the single configuration parsing order specified above for each module as it runs the command.
+The results of this pass are then used to build the dependency graph of the units in the stack.
+Once the graph is constructed, Terragrunt will loop through the units and run the specified command.
+It will then revert to the single configuration parsing order specified above for each unit as it runs the command.

-This allows Terragrunt to avoid resolving `dependency` on modules that haven’t been applied yet when doing a clean deployment from scratch with `run-all apply`.
+This allows Terragrunt to avoid resolving `dependency` on units that haven’t been applied yet when doing a clean deployment from scratch with `run-all apply`.

-## Formatting hcl files
+## Formatting HCL files

-You can rewrite the hcl files to a canonical format using the `hclfmt` command built into `terragrunt`.
-Similar to `terraform fmt`, this command applies a subset of [the OpenTofu/Terraform language style conventions](https://www.terraform.io/docs/configuration/style.html), along with other minor adjustments for readability.
+You can rewrite the HCL files to a canonical format using the `hclfmt` command built into `terragrunt`.
+Similar to `tofu fmt`, this command applies a subset of [the OpenTofu/Terraform language style conventions](https://www.terraform.io/docs/configuration/style.html), along with other minor adjustments for readability.

-This command will recursively search for hcl files and format all of them under a given directory tree.
+By default, this command will recursively search for hcl files and format all of them under a given directory tree.
 Consider the following file structure:

 ```tree
 root